lydell/eslint-plugin-simple-import-sort/README.md

 ### How do I use eslint-ignore for this rule?

 Looking for `/* eslint-disable */` for this rule?
 Read all about **[ignoring (parts of) sorting][example-ignore].**

+### The plugin is called simple-<em>import</em>-sort – why does it deal with exports as well?

+Imports wouldn’t be much of a feature without exports. `import { A } from "a"` and `export { A } from "a"` are super similar.
+If you like sorting one of them, why wouldn’t you want to sort the other?

+By sorting exports in the same plugin, we can re-use the advanced comment handling.
+And you only need to configure the “groups” option once.

 ## Development